johnrudolph/beast-master/rules.md

 # Introduction

 You are one of the Colossi who rules over this dangerous island.
 Your goal is to prove your might and become the most renown Colossus.
 As a Colossus, you will create new Acolytes to do your bidding, control territory around the island, and collect Gold and Cards.
 But beware: Colossi also control Beasts, and will kill your Acolytes in a heartbeat.
-Prove yourself to the gods by outwitting the other Colossi, controlling Environments, and achieving one of the 3 victory conditions.
+Prove yourself to the gods by outwitting the other Colossi, controlling Environments, and reaching 50 Gold before your opponents.

 # Components